 Hardwood provides a beautiful, timeless look that many prize.
 For a while though, there was a push to move away from wood, because of environmental concerns.
 However, recently, the USDA Forest Service reported that more hardwoods are grown than harvested on an annual basis.
 Since 1953, the amount of hardwoods in forests across the United States has gone up by almost 120%, which is a wonderful sign.
 Hardwood lumber is increasingly popular and wood is actually the most efficient material to make products out of!
-Cherry wood is a gorgeous option if you’re looking at furniture and cherry wood pieces are heavy and durable, but also one of the more cost efficient hardwoods to work with, making it a popular choice.
+American Black Cherry is a gorgeous option if you’re looking at furniture and cherry wood pieces are heavy and durable, but also one of the more cost efficient hardwoods to work with, making it a popular choice.
 Read on to find out more about the benefits of hardwoods and the application for cherry wood, as well as what cherry wood pieces are easiest to find!

 Why Use Hardwood?

 Hardwood pieces have an elegance to them that’s hard to beat.
 Because of this, there’s an added sense of value when it comes to hardwood.
-People would often prefer hardwood floors over particleboard or linoleum, for example.
+People often prefer hardwood floors over particleboard or linoleum, for example.
 Hardwood furniture is valued higher than furniture made from plastic or wood composite.
 Generally, hardwood signifies durability and a bit more of an expensive piece.